A dug-in trampoline or a trampoline on legs?

 Is there one option safer than the other?
 Not with EXIT Toys!
 Our trampolines on legs always come with a safety net, so that children will stay on the trampoline even when doing the craziest jumps.
 On a dug-in trampoline you are already nice and low to the ground and for extra protection, many of our dug-in trampolines are also available with safety net.

 Our dug-in trampolines are low to the ground, which makes it easy for children to get on and off them.
-However, EXIT Toys has also considered the safety of trampolines on legs: with the EXIT trampoline ladder it is easy for children to get onto the trampoline and bounce away in no-time.
+But EXIT Toys has also taken into consideration safely stepping onto trampolines on legs: with the EXIT trampoline ladder it is easy for children to get onto the trampoline and bounce away in no-time.
+In addition, you can use a trampoline platform to safely and effortlessly enter the trampoline.
+The platform has a broad step with an anti-slip layer which is handy for children to stand on before they climb through the safety net.

 There is no doubt about it, digging a hole for placing a trampoline takes a bit of work.
 To help you with that, you will find a handy drawing on our website with the right measurements of the hole needed for your specific dug-in trampoline.
 So you can choose to grab that spade and get to work, or you can of course get a gardener to do it for you.
 It really is up to you how much effort you are willing to put into it!